Skip to main content

 How Does the Expungement Process Work?

 To begin the process of record sealing, you’ll need to file a petition with the court where your case was heard.
-It’s important to note that this process can be complicated and time-consuming, so it’s highly recommended that you seek legal representation before proceeding.
+It’s important to note that this process can be complicated and time-consuming.
+By successfully completing the expungement process, you can improve your chances of finding employment, obtaining housing, and enjoying other benefits that may have been previously unavailable due to your criminal record.